Updated on March 23rd, 2021

 Why is the Common Application Activities Section Important?

 While it may seem like the Common App Activities section is an optional supplement, it isn’t.
-Highly selective schools will review this section to help identify stand-out students, ensuring they make sound admission decisions.
+Highly selective schools will review this section to help admissions officers identify stand-out students, ensuring they make sound admission decisions.

 Listing extracurricular activities can allow your student to elevate themselves above other applicants with similar GPAs and test scores.
 Your student can use this section to show what they are like outside of a traditional classroom.